mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 ## Menus

-!!! hint "Explain the different menu related terms."
+!!! hint "Explain the different menu-related terms."

-    - **Menu definitions** have two flavours *named* and +default+ and can be defined in transformation or substitute menus.
+    - **Menu definitions** have two flavours *named* and *default* and can be defined in transformation or substitute menus.
     - **Default menu**
         - **Default substitutions** will replace the default menu that MPS shows.